10 Things You Must Know About Retiring to Florida

 Florida Goes Boom(er)

 Expect lots of company if you retire to Florida.
 There are already more than 3.5 million Florida residents 65 and older, all looking over their shoulders at the newbies heading their way.
-In the 2010 U.S. Census, Florida’s overall population was 18.8 million, including 3.3 million people 65 and older.
-By 2020, it’s projected to grow to 21.5 million, with 4.5 million age 65 and older.
+In the 2010 U.S. Census, Florida’s overall population was 18.8 million, including 3.5 million people 65 and older.
 And by 2030, Florida will have a population of 23.9 million, with 6 million of them age 65 and older -- nearly twice the size of the current senior population.

 Depending on where you land, you may be surrounded by people who look like you: old.
 Okay, old-ish.
 That was my experience during a recent out-of-season vacation along Florida’s Treasure Coast (Atlantic side).
 Restaurants, grocery stores, bars and more -- all filled with seniors.

-“Everything is geared toward retired, older people,’’ says Molly Elliott, 63, a January 2012 transplant from upstate New York who is still working full time and owns a home in Fort Myers Beach (Gulf side).
+“Everything is geared toward retired, older people,’’ one resident, a January 2012 transplant from upstate New York who owns a home in Fort Myers Beach (Gulf side).
 “All the commercials are about things like walk-in bathtubs, insurance, Lifeline, i.e. ‘I've fallen and I can't get up.’
 So many volunteer activities are during the workday.
 It's like they don't think people move down here to work.”

 Florida’s Not Always the Sunshine State